 - Gay, bisexual, and other men who have sex with men

-- Trans men and women who have sex with men
+- Transgender persons who have sex with men

 Useful Links about Meningococcal Disease

 - Fact Sheet: Invasive Meningococcal Disease [English] [Spanish] [Chinese]